opentext-idol/idol-oem-tutorials/tutorials/eduction/introduction.md

 You should now be confident in the basics of IDOL Eduction.

-Next, why not try more tutorials to explore some of the other features available in IDOL Eduction, linked from the [main page](../README.md#eduction-showcase).
+Next, why not try more tutorials to explore some of the other features available in IDOL Eduction, linked from the [showcase](./README.md) page.

 ## See also